 - Identify which phone belongs to the adult and the child

 It also worth exploring their Safety Centre either with your child or on your own so you can understand the experiences they are having.
-TikTok also have dedicated resources for parents that you might want to read.
+TikTok also list their top ten tips for parents and have dedicated resources for parents that you might want to read.
 It explains how to set up restricted mode or establish screen time limits.

 What’s Netsafe’s advice?